Swamiji TV

 Human Life Is A Great Blessing

 "Human life is a great blessing.
-There must be some reason why the Creator gave this soul a human body, human intellect, human talents.
-This is to attain realization, self-realization, to step out of the cycle of birth and death."
+There must be some reason why the Creator gave this soul a human body, human intellect, and human talents."

 Filming location: Strilky, Czech Republic